HashTucE/Alerts/README.md

 - Develop other endpoints to add, modify or delete objects from the data file
 - Follow an architecture following the `model-view-controller` pattern

+# Run the API

+There is 2 possibilities :
+- Open the project with your IDE and run the main method of AlertsApplication class.
+- Or open a prompt :
+    - move to the root of the project you cloned on your local machine
+    - enter `mvn clean install` command to compile, test, package and install properly the project
+    ```
+    It depends on when you will install the app but there are 2 unit tests that can fail as it calculates age from current date.
+    These tests are located to the util package into the AgeCalculatorTest class, test 2 and 4.
+    In that case, you can either comment, delete or correct these test
+    ```
+    - enter `mvn spring-boot:run`command to start the API

 # Send request to the API

 1. Install [Postman](https://www.postman.com/downloads/)